Working as an O&G doctor in the UK

 - Home Office: UK government department dealing with all aspects of immigration; however, individuals are advised to resolve immigration issues in their own country wherever possible

-For more information, or if you have any questions, please email the careers team.
+For more information, or if you have any questions, please see our careers FAQs.

 Please also see the full list of contacts at the RCOG.